 Yes.
-Payoneer is a payment gateway service which is very popular in countries where PayPal does not offer its services and where people e.g. digital freelancers often have to receive payments from their clients abroad.
+Payoneer is a payment gateway service that is very popular in countries where PayPal does not offer its services and where people e.g. digital freelancers often have to receive payments from their clients abroad.

-Wire transfer was the only solution, but I have tasted bad blood.
+The wire transfer was the only solution, but I have tasted bad blood.
 I had to withdraw thousands of dollars a month from my customers, and once a wire transfer went wrong, I had to wait for too long to chase crumb trail and finally got my money.

 Payoneer works by collaborating with the top freelance marketplaces such as Fiverr, Upwork, 99designs, etc. and I believe that almost all top freelancers in Pakistan have used it at least once in their lifetime.
-The company issues a Master Card to a freelancer who applies for Payoneer’s services through any of the affiliate market places.
+The company issues a Master Card to a freelancer who applies for Payoneer’s services through any of the affiliate marketplaces.
 Now, a freelancer using Payoneer can enjoy a lot of services.
 They can withdraw their earnings through ATMs, transfer them directly to the bank account or simply send a Payoneer link to any customer and receive the payment.

-Under the umbrella of Payoneer, I have conducted 50+ Payoneer freelancer meet-ups in many cities of Pakistan, which include, but are not limited to Lahore, Karachi, Peshawar, and Islamabad, etc. We arrange free of cost meet-ups, social networking opportunities and workshops for freelancers.
+Under the umbrella of Payoneer, I have conducted 50+ Payoneer freelancer meet-ups in many cities of Pakistan, which include, but are not limited to Lahore, Karachi, Peshawar, and Islamabad, etc. We arrange free-of-cost meet-ups, social networking opportunities, and workshops for freelancers.

 Pakistan and India are neighboring states as well as rivals.
 How do you compare Pakistani freelance sphere with Indian?

 Well, India is a technology-rich country, and we know that they are taking the lead because of their progressive policies.
 You talked about Sunder Pichai; he is an American citizen of Indian descent.
-Indian software exports put to the shame even the most developed countries of the world, let alone Pakistan.
+Indian software exports are put to shame even in the most developed countries of the world, let alone Pakistan.
 Only in the year 2016, their I.T. exports revenues were roughly 5,000 billion Indian rupees.